 Public Aid (All Kids, Medicaid, Medical Card) Orthodontic (Braces/Invisalign) Coverage in Illinois

-We have three convenient locations and our highly trained orthodontists accepts patients on Public Aid (All Kids, KidCare, MedicAid, Medical Card) Illinois state dental insurance program for orthodontic treatment (braces, Invisalign).
+We have multiple convenient locations throughout the state of Illinois and our highly trained orthodontists accepts patients on Public Aid (All Kids, KidCare, Medicaid, Medical Card) Illinois state dental insurance program for orthodontic treatment (braces, Invisalign).

 If you have All Kids or public aid dental insurance, your child’s orthodontic treatment with braces might be covered by the Public Aid.
 However, not all patients covered by All kids/Medicaid will qualify for braces.
 You child must be pre-approved by the state for braces before an orthodontist can start treatment.

 Please read bellow for full details about orthodontic coverage by Public Aid in the state of Illinois, or call one of our orthodontic office to set up a free consultation.

 All Kids (Medicaid, PublicAid, KidCare, Medical Card) Orthodontic/Braces Coverage Details

 Medicaid is a form of government-funded health care coverage available to low-income families and individuals residing in Illinois.
 Illinois has two Medicaid programs specifically for children, All Kids and Family Care.

 All Kids insurance provides health care to children of low-income families, while Family Care provides coverage for children and their parents.
 Each of these programs includes dental care for kids and might assists in paying for orthodontic treatment (braces, Invisalign, surgical orthodontics).
 The dental program is administered by DentaQuest of Illinois.

 Who can qualify for Public Aid/ All Kids orthodontic benefits?